-You can tell a lot about the civility level of any organization by simply observing what happens when an employee makes a complaint, or delivers bad news.
-In uncivil workplaces, workers dread admitting that they’ve make a mistake or reporting that something has gone wrong.
+You can tell a lot about the civility level of any organization by simply observing what happens when an employee makes a complaint or delivers bad news.
+A sure-fire sign of a toxic work environment is workers dread admitting that they’ve make a mistake or reporting that something has gone wrong.
 They have to worry about facing derision, explosive reactions, or even retaliation.

 By contrast, in civil workplaces, individuals know that they’ll be respected and welcomed when they want to share — whether it’s a new idea or a complaint.

 No one enjoys giving or receiving bad news, and of course, there’s a wide spectrum of ways that leaders can react to it.
 However, your boss doesn’t deserve a gold star for a grimace and quick dismissal in the face of bad news just because he didn’t throw something across the room in anger.